Retirement Retired Life

 Arizona does not have the high cost of living of New York or California, but it’s not the cheapest place to live either.
 It ranks around the middle of the pack and is comparable in cost of living to Virginia or Pennsylvania.

-The rising cost of real estate may have hampered some in the region as well, especially those who are renting.
-Rental costs in the area rose nearly 30% year-over-year from 2020 to 2021.
+The rising cost of real estate may have hampered some in the region as well.
+The average Arizona home value was up 1.1% over the past year.

 Your garden isn’t likely to be green